Politics of Macau: Head of Government

 The Chief Executive of Macau is appointed by the People's Republic of China's central government after selection by an election committee, whose members are nominated by corporate bodies.
 The chief executive appears before a cabinet, the Executive Council, of between 7 and 11 members.
 The term of office of the chief executive is 5 years, and no individual may serve for more than two consecutive terms.
 The governor has strong policymaking and executive powers similar to those of a president.
 These powers are, however, limited from above by the central government in Beijing, to whom the governor reports directly, and from below (to a more limited extent) by the legislature.

-In May 1999, Edmund Ho, a community leader and banker, was the first PRC-appointed chief executive of the Macau SAR, having replaced General de Rocha Viera on 20 December 1999.
+In May 1999, Edmund Ho, a community leader and banker, was the first PRC-appointed chief executive of the Macau SAR, having replaced General Rocha Vieira on 20 December 1999.
 He was elected by the 200-member Chief Executive Selection Committee.
 Ho, born in Macau in 1955, was the first Chinese person to govern the region since the 1550s.
 Prior to 20 December 1999, Ho nominated major officials in the new government and carried out other transfer tasks.
 Ho was re-elected for a second term in 2004 and was succeeded by Fernando Chui in 2009.

 The executive branch of the Macau government has the following cabinet departments, each headed by a secretary: Administration and Justice, Economic and Financial Affairs, Security, Social Affairs and Culture, and Transport and Public Works.
 There also are two commissions, Against Corruption and Audit, and a chief public prosecutor.
 Upon Macau's reversion to China, the executive offices were moved from Macau Government House temporarily to the Banco Tai Fung.